There are a variety of different ways to reach us here at Heriot-Watt University, pick your preferred method from our handy list below.

 Travelling by car?

-Please note, parking is free but limited at our Edinburgh Campus, especially during the Friday Open Day so we recommend that you arrive by public transport.
+Please note, parking is free but limited at our Edinburgh Campus.

 The satellite navigation postcode for the Main Entrance is EH14 4AR.

 Open Day visitors should follow the directions on arrival to designated parking.